rochards/learning-cs/operating-systems/README.md

 I'm using a x86_64 architecture machine, so if I compile the code above to assembly, you'd be seeing system calls like `call malloc@PLT` to allocate memory and `call free@PLT` to free memory.
 Take a look at the `/code-section3/allocation-example.s`file

 **Memory leaks**
-- it happens when you, as a programmer, forget to free memory that you allocated.
+- It happens when you, as a programmer, forget to free memory that you allocated.
 The function returns without calling the `free` syscall.
 If you don't explicitly tell the kernel that you don't need that portion of memory anymore, it remains allocated to your process.

 **Dangling pointers**
--  a dangling pointer is a pointer that references a memory location that is no longer valid.
+-  A dangling pointer is a pointer that references a memory location that is no longer valid.
 Example:
 ```c
 #include <stdio.h>
 #include <stdlib.h>